adijoshi82812/personal-todoapp/README.md

 Contact me at : adijoshi82812@gmail.com

 ## Copyright
-This app is written by Aditya Joshi
+This app is written by Aditya Joshi. \
-Modifying and publishing this project can be done using copyright text Copyright Aditya Joshi &copy; Joshi's
+Modifying and publishing this project can be done using copyright text. \
+Copyright Aditya Joshi &copy; Joshi's. \

+**Note** : I Have deleted the css library, if you want the same output just add w3.css framework from https://www.w3schools.com/w3css/4/w3.css